Gallatin Traverse Guided Backpacking Trips

 Our hike begins in the remote and rugged northwestern corner of Yellowstone National Park at the Fawn Pass Trailhead (WK5).
 The drive from Bozeman takes us through the narrow and winding Gallatin Canyon and past the ski resort of Big Sky, Montana.
 Our estimated drive time is approximately 1.5 hours from Bozeman.

 From the trailhead we'll hike east through gently rolling meadows filled with sagebrush, colorful wildflowers and hillsides covered by thick pine forests.
 After about 5 miles (8 km) of hiking and a gradual elevation gain of around 725 ft.
 (220 m), we turn right and follow a short spur trail south to our campsite beside the Gallatin River.
-This is scenic location close to the river with views extending west down the valley.
+This is a very scenic location close to the river with views extending west down the valley.
 While this is a relatively short day it gives us chance to get better aquatinted and prepare for the long trek up and over Fawn Pass the following day.

 Day 2: Difficult - 10.3-11.5 mi/16.5-18.5 km